A Typical Volunteer Experience

 You are required to wear closed-toed, close-heeled shoes (i.e. no sandals).
 Please remember that your clothes will likely become dirty.
 The weather fluctuates frequently, so please stay informed of weather conditions.
 If it is sunny, you may wish to bring sunglasses and sunscreen with you; if it is rainy, you may wish to bring a rain jacket.
 You may also wish to bring insect repellent.
 Please ensure that clothing is not too tight or too short.

 If the weather forecasts rain for your volunteer date, please continue to report to the worksite in the morning.
 Often volunteers are assigned to indoor tasks or to assist with protecting buildings and/or tools from the rain.
 It is very rare that we cancel a work day; however, if this is the case we will do so on the work site that morning.

-From 11:30 am to 12:30 pm we will break for lunch.
+Lunch will be midday based on tasks being performed during the build.
+Please coordinate your lunch break time with your site supervisor.
 Lunch will not be provided for you.
 You may bring your own lunch with you, have lunch catered for you, or choose to leave the site and eat lunch nearby.